ACL2 Version 7.4

 recommended) for Linux (or another OS; see below) running on an x86 or

-x86-64.
-First execute the following shell command to create
+in a fresh directory.
+Then execute the following shell command to create

-ccl directory, but substituting
+ccl subdirectory, but substituting

 linuxx86, if appropriate, any of